KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image1.png"/>
 </p>

-3. Select the area where the p-type semiconductor will be by clicking at one corner and dragging it.
+3. Select the area where the p-type semiconductor will be defined by clicking at one corner and dragging it.
 In this example we have defined a rectangle of width (along x axis) 0.1 um and length (along y axis) 0.2 um.
 You can specify the exact coordinates of the corners using the pop-up box that follows.
 Click **OK**.

 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image2.png"/>